Gamote/lottie-react/README.md

 ## Things to come

--   A brief description about bodymovin player and lottie files
+-   A brief description about lottie player and lottie files
 -   Explanation on how to export a lottie file from After Effects
 -   Support for React components not only hooks
 -   Support for all the methods that are defined in the `lottie-web` package